Tractable ADMM Schemes for Computing KKT Points and Local Minimizers for $\ell_0$-Minimization Problems: Introduction

+There have also been extensions of nonconvex ADMM schemes to the linearized regime~\cite{DBLP:journals/corr/LiuSG17}, nonlinear equality-constrained settings~\cite{DBLP:journals/corr/WangZ17h}, amongst others~\cite{DBLP:journals/siamis/YangPC17, 2017arXiv170201850G, 2015arXiv150503063W, DBLP:journals/corr/0002DFSG16}.
+Despite all of these theoretical achievements on nonconvex ADMM, we point out that no scheme introduced above can guarantee the convergence or even the boundedness of the iterates when applying ADMM or its variants to the following formulation with both blocks constrained and one being nonconvex:

+where $F$ is a quadratic function, $G$ is smooth and convex, $X$ is a nonconvex set defined by a quadratic equality constraint, while $Y$ is a convex set.
+Formulation \eqref{formofinterest} is our focus in this paper because by reformulating the problem of interest in this way and applying ADMM-type schemes, each subproblem will be tractable and may possibly allow for a closed-form solution.
+Jiang et al.\cite{DBLP:journals/corr/JiangLMZ16} discussed how ADMM schemes may be applied to \eqref{formofinterest} to allow for deriving convergence guarantees.
+Yet it requires changing the formulation of \eqref{formofinterest} through the addition of an unconstrained auxiliary block and requires penalizing the auxiliary variable in the objective function.

-{\bf {Motivation and} contributions.} Despite the {breadth} of prior research, less is known regarding the characterization of solutions and {tractable convergent schemes for continuous reformulations of}~\eqref{L0min}. \uvs{This} motivates the need to characterize stationary points of continuous MPCC reformulations as well as \uvs{develop} {\bf tractable} convergent schemes that may recover such solutions \uvs{with stronger convergence guarantees}.
+{\bf Motivation and contributions.} Despite the breadth of prior research, less is known regarding the nature of solutions and tractable convergent schemes for continuous reformulations of~\eqref{L0min}.
+Motivated by this gap and inspired by \cite{feng2018complementarity}, we consider an equivalent MPCC reformulation of \eqref{L0min}:

+In particular, we focus on characterizing stationary points of \eqref{mpcc} as well as developing {\bf tractable} convergent scheme that may recover such solutions.

-{\bf (i) Regularity properties and characterization of KKT points.} {In Section~\ref{sec:MPCC}, we show that a feasible point of an MPCC reformulation satisfies the Guignard constraint qualification (GCQ) and the Abadie constraint qualification (ACQ), the latter under an additional nondegeneracy assumption.
-Under convexity of $f$, we derive \uvs{an} {equivalence between} first order KKT points, second-order KKT points, and local minimizers.}
+{\bf (i) Regularity properties and characterization of KKT points.} In Section~\ref{sec:MPCC}, we show that a feasible point of the MPCC reformulation satisfies the Guignard constraint qualification (GCQ).
+Under convexity of $f$, we derive an equivalence between first-order KKT points and local minimizers.